[disclaim]This post contains affiliate links.[/disclaim]

 So, technically the cake was saved, even though it was in crumbles.
 Then, my mind started churning because I knew I could turn that cake into something.
 I decided I could make jello poke cake balls.
-It was then I saw the bottles of flavored vodkas sitting on my new rolling cart, and I had an idea.
+It was then I saw the bottles of flavored vodkas, and I had an idea.

-Instead of adding frosting to turn it into cake balls, I was going to add vodka!
-Yep vodka!
+Instead of adding frosting to turn it into cake balls, I added vodka.

 Next, I popped it in the freezer for a few minutes to get it a little frozen.
 I left it for about 30 minutes.

-During this time, I melted my candy melts.
-I hate candy melts.
-They never melt right for me, ever.
-Ghirardelli white chocolate wafers are a serious dream when I’ve got them.
+I recommend using Ghirardelli white chocolate wafers because they are a serious dream when I’ve got them.
 They melt perfectly every time.
-But it was pretty late, so I settled for a battle with candy melts.

-I dipped each one in the chocolate and set them on wax paper.
-I added a pinch of edible confetti stars and hearts.
-These –> edible silver stars and pink hearts, for a perfect little treat for New Year’s.
+These edible silver stars and pink hearts, for a perfect little treat for New Year’s.

 Raspberry Jello Shot Cake Balls